MarkPearlCoZa/Blog_General/_posts/2016-07-26-Three-phases-of-programming.md

 #### Why I don't progress to Stage 3

-I work predominantly on business applications - from past experience, a small percentage of the code written in the problems I solve end up becoming a performance bottleneck.
+I work predominantly on business applications - from past experience, a small percentage of the code written in the problems I solve ends up becoming a performance bottleneck.
 Most of the code performs just fine without any tweaking - it may not be optimally running, but it is good enough.

 To further motivate why I rarely focus on making code 'fast' it is important to understand what I value most.
 When given a choice between readability and performance, I will pick readability any day of the week.
 I value readability over performance!